AndreasG11/MAE224/Example-2-:-PWMs.md

 PWM itself is very powerful, in fact you can also use it to re-create time-varying analog signals (such as a sine wave).
 All we need is to be able to control the duty cycle as a function of time.
 We will not be doing this with the particle photon during the lab, but it is possible with the right programming.

 ##PWM Example
 Here you will be outputting a PWM signal with your Particle Photon and reading it with both the oscilloscope and the Photon itself.
-Use a blank breadboard and jumper pins A4 and A5 (or whichever two pins you use for input/output of the signals)
+Use a blank breadboard and jumper pins A4 and A5 (or whichever two pins you use for input/output of the signals).

 ```matlab
 % INPUTS %